alajmo/mani/docs/roadmap.md

   - Fix correct exit code for tasks
   - Remove `commands` and put functionality in `cmd` property which will accepts string or list of tasks/cmds
   - Add flag ignore-errors and any-errors-fatal
-- [ ] Add task aliases
-- [ ] Add project/task dependency (dependsOn), to wait for certain projects to finish before starting tasks for other projects
 - [ ] Update documentation
   - markdown docs
   - manpage
 - [ ] Fix windows environment variables

 - [ ] Improve output
   - Add new table format output (tasks in 1st column, output in 2nd, one table per server)